AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 - Create tools that do useful things (like summarize a dataset or fetch an API)
 - Add reusable prompts to guide how Claude behaves in certain tasks

-For this project, we’re focusing on **tools**—the part of MCP that lets you write small Python functions the AI can call.
+For this project, we’re focusing on **tools**: the part of MCP that lets you write small Python functions the AI can call.

 ### What We’re Building